civilizedgunner/superstore-analysis/README.md

 - Power BI

 ## Data Preparation
 The dataset used was obtained from kaggle, imported into excel and inspected structurally.
-The data was already clean(e.g devoid of duplicate rows or missing values in key variables), and the next step involved importing it to MySQL and conducting insightful queriies to extract insights.
+This included checks for duplicates and missing values in key variables.
+No significant data quality issues were identified.
+The next step involved importing it to MySQL and conducting queries to extract insights.

 ## Analytical approach
 The analysis followed a structured approach to identify drivers of profit erosion.